Send Message →

 Christian County uses a type of 9-1-1 known as Enhanced 9-1-1.
 This system provides the telecommunicator with the callers name, address &/or lat./long. location and telephone number within seconds of answering the phone for wireline (home and business), wireless and VoIP calls.
 Enhanced 9-1-1 is a complicated and sophisticated telephone network system.

-Christian County 9-1-1’s 2018 fiscal operating budget is $593,691.00.
+Christian County 9-1-1’s 2019 fiscal operating budget is $572,349.00.
 It employs 4 full-time telecommunicators, 2 part-time telecommunicators, and 1 Director.
 Christian County 9-1-1 is fully funded by surcharge revenue.
-Christian County assesses a surcharge of $1.50 per line on all telephony lines.
+Christian & Shelby County assess a surcharge of $1.50 per line on all telephony lines.
 This surcharge became effective on January 1, 2018.
 This is a state-wide rate.
 Funds are collected by the State of Illinois and a portion of that charge is distributed to the 9-1-1 centers, or Public Safety Answering Points (PSAP’s).
-Christian County 9-1-1 answers all wireless 9-1-11 calls in Christian & Shelby County 9-1-1’s designated area using Phase II technology.
+Christian County 9-1-1 answers all 9-1-1 calls in Christian & Shelby County 9-1-1’s designated area and accepts Phase II technology for wireless calls.

 - Provide the most effective Emergency Communications possible.